localstack/docs/content/en/user-guide/aws/batch/index.md

 }
 ```

+{{<alert title="Note">}}
-Note: even though we have specified an unmanaged compute environment, no compute resources need to be provisioned for this to work.
-Your tasks run individually in new docker containers alongside the LocalStack container.
+While an unmanaged compute environment has been specified, there is no need to provision any compute resources for this setup to function.
+Your tasks will run independently in new Docker containers, alongside the LocalStack container.
+{{</alert>}}

-###  Create a job queue using the compute environment
+### Create a job queue

-First fetch the ARN of the compute environment you created in the previous step
+You can fetch the ARN using the [`DescribeComputeEnvironments`](https://docs.aws.amazon.com/cli/latest/reference/batch/describe-compute-environments.html) API.
+Run the following command to fetch the ARN of the compute environment:

 {{< command >}}
 $ awslocal batch describe-compute-environments --compute-environments myenv